 If you look at the MicroSD phone to SD speeds, this is faster than USB 2.0; in other words, I believe the MicroSD card slot in the Samsung Galaxy Note 8 phone supports USB 3.1 speeds, and a single device connected to the USB port also supports USB 3.1 speeds.
 Not only that, but when data is transferred from USB to the MicroSD card in the Samsung Galaxy Note 8 phone, the sustained writes do not seem to dip.
 They’re respectable, and remember, 70MB/sec writing is actually 140MB/sec total throughput.

-You can leave the MicroSD card in the Samsung Galaxy Note 8 at all times; the only reason I suggest this method is because most phone cases suck more dick than a swedish pornstar and do not let you access the MicroSD card slot very well.
-If you have access to the MicroSD card slot with your phone case or you don’t mind removing your case frequently, then you might as well just put a fresh 64GB MicroSD into the Samsung Galaxy Note 8 phone and copy the files from an external USB card reader onto it.
+You can leave the MicroSD card in the Samsung Galaxy Note 8 at all times with the latter method; the only reason I suggest this method is because most phone cases are abominations and do not let you access the MicroSD card slot very well.
+If you have access to the MicroSD card slot with your phone case or you don’t mind removing your case frequently, then you might as well put a fresh 64GB MicroSD into the Samsung Galaxy Note 8 phone and copy the files from an external USB card reader onto it.

-This is a bit of a convoluted solution, but it is a solution nonetheless.
-I do not own a Samsung T5 SSD, so I cannot be certain what the speeds are; however, MicroSD in the phone to an SD card gives you 60MB/sec write rates, combine that with the first card at about 50-55MB/sec, and then half the value (as you’ll be copying to two separate places), and you could still be looking at 30MB/sec+ sustained write rates.
+I do not own a Samsung T5 SSD, so I cannot be certain what the speeds are; however, the MicroSD in the phone to an SD card gives you 60MB/sec+ write rates, combine that with the first card at about 50-55MB/sec, and then half the value (as you’ll be copying to two separate places), and you could still be looking at 30MB/sec+ sustained write rates.
 Moreover, when raw photographs are on the MicroSD card in the phone, you can open them quickly.
 I would really like to get my hands on a Samsung T5 SSD as I’m curious as to how quickly you can edit photographs on that thing.